admiralorbiter/azul-analysis-tool/docs/planning/MAIN_JS_REFACTORING_PLAN.md

-# Main.js Refactoring Plan - Current Status
+# Main.js Refactoring Plan - COMPLETED ✅

 ## Overview
-The `ui/main.js` file has been successfully reduced from 4,926 lines to ~2,400 lines (50% reduction) through systematic component extraction.
-This document outlines the remaining work to complete the refactoring.
+The `ui/main.js` file has been successfully reduced from 4,926 lines to ~50 lines (99% reduction) through systematic component extraction. **The refactoring is now 100% complete.**

 ## Current Status